rubnMartnez/write-ups/README.md

 # write-ups
-Write-ups from CTFs and pentests
+write-ups from CTFs and pentests